shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

   > By default, campaign priority is 5.
 If you leave this default for all of your direct campaigns, no campaign will be given precedence over any other.
 As soon as you
   > change the priority in one of your direct campaigns, however, ALL of your eligible campaigns are potentially impacted.

-- **Enable Roadblocking** - In cases where your managed publishers are using Xandr's Seller Tag (AST) to conduct a single auction for multiple ad slots on a page, you can serve multiple linked creatives in response, also known as roadblocking.
+- **Enable Roadblocking** - In cases where your managed publishers are using Microsoft Advertising's Seller Tag (AST) to conduct a single auction for multiple ad slots on a page, you can serve multiple linked creatives in response, also known as roadblocking.
 If a roadblock campaign is eligible, the campaign priority is effectively 11.
 There are three possible types of roadblocks:
   - **Normal Roadblock** - The number of creatives is greater than or equal to the number of ad slots.
   - **Partial Roadblock** - One creative for each size must be eligible to serve on the page.
 All creatives will serve if ad slots are available.
 If more than one creative per size exists, creative will rotate through a single slot.